Guide

 Online Certified Mail

-Services like KiteCourier have made certified mail accessible to anyone with an internet connection, while maintaining all the legal protections that make certified mail valuable.
-The USPS still handles the physical delivery, ensuring the same legal validity.
+Services like KiteCourier have made certified mail accessible to anyone with an internet connection while preserving the USPS mailing record that makes certified mail valuable.
+The USPS still handles the physical delivery; legal effect depends on the document, deadline, facts, and jurisdiction.

 Frequently Asked Questions About Certified Mail